Dica-Developer/gh-review/README.md

     npm install
     bower install

+## Development ##

+To start development run the following command in the gh-review folder:

+    grunt dev

+It starts the application and opens the start page in a browser.
+Every change change you made to the application will be automatically incorporated in the test system.
+Changes that did not pass the jshint stage will not be applied.

+## Testing ##

+To run tests automatically for every change during development run the following command:

+    grunt test

 ## Build ##

 To build a distribution run the following commands corresponding to your operating system: